 From Vision to Reality: The Story of the Blue Ridge Parkway

 The Blue Ridge Parkway is one of America’s most ambitious–and audacious–national park projects.
-This long and narrow park is shaped like a ribbon and spans 469 scenic miles through the Blue Ridge Mountains.
+Shaped like a ribbon, this long and narrow park spans 469 scenic miles through the Blue Ridge Mountains.
 It extends from Shenandoah National Park in Virginia to the Great Smoky Mountains National Park in North Carolina.
-A road runs through it but this is no ordinary road—it is a work of art.
+A road runs through it, but this is no ordinary road—it is a work of art.

 “I can’t imagine a more creative job than locating that Blue Ridge Parkway because you worked with a ten-league canvas and a brush of a comet's tail,” said Stanley Abbott, the landscape architect who designed the parkway.